bjonesy/blog/content/posts/2019-06-23-event-bubbling-in-angular.md

 ```
 We are using the `index` to display the list item number, using the `listItem.label` to display the text for the list item label and setting a click event on the call to action button `(click)="onRemoveListItem.emit(listItem.id)"` which will emit the `listItem.id`.

-Let's look at the template for the parent component.
+Now let's look at the template for the parent component.

 ```
 <div class="page">